DirectoryTree/LdapRecord-Docs/laravel/v2/auth/database/configuration.md

 ## Introduction

 To configure a synchronized database LDAP authentication provider, navigate to the `providers` array inside of your `config/auth.php` file, and paste the following `users` provider:

-> You will have to remove the default included `users` provider.
+> You will have to remove/alter the default `users` provider, or create your own.

 ```php
 // config/auth.php